marcusgia2505/classsExGameInstructions/docs/Elements.rst

 .. image:: _static/elements/bubble2.png
     :alt:  300p

-The bubble chart displays the linkage between to continous decisions, e.g. amount sent and amount returned.
+The bubble chart displays the linkage between to continuous decisions, e.g. amount sent and amount returned.

 variable x-axis
 	The variable which should be displayed on the x-axis.